TristanThrush/better-multimodal-alignment/README.md

 ## Experiment 1: Image-conditioned perplexity (no negative training samples needed!)

 To learn that an image and text match, ITM models are typically trained with image-caption pairs scraped from the internet.
 To learn that an image and text don’t match, ITM models are given negative examples.
-The negatives are usually [randomly paired images and captions](https://arxiv.org/abs/2103.00020) from the same internet dataset, but sometimes more [sophisticated methods](https://arxiv.org/abs/2201.12086) are used.
+The negatives are usually [randomly paired images and captions](https://arxiv.org/abs/2103.00020) from the same internet dataset, but sometimes more [sophisticated methods](https://arxiv.org/abs/2201.12086) are used - for example BLIP actually tries to use "hard" negatives.
 With this standard ITM approach, we would need negative training examples like “grass in mug” versus “mug in grass” paired with the corresponding wrong images above.
-This would occur extremely infrequently.
-And generating negative pairs of any kind is a sort of modeling or data augmentation decision that does not come from the natural dataset itself.
+This would occur infrequently.
+Also, generating negative pairs of any kind is a sort of modeling or data augmentation decision that does not come from the natural dataset itself.
 Luckily, we can extract an ITM score in a way that does not require training with these artificial negative pairings at all.

 Given an input Image $I$, and text $T$ made from a sequence of text tokens $t_0,...,t_n$, the probability of the text given the image is: